Stephen Burch's Birding & Dragonfly Website

 Overall

 So was the 7D worth the upgrade from the 50D?
-As of August 2011, I'm not sure!
-"Maybe" is probably about as close as I can get!
+Even after a year or so of use, "maybe" is probably about as close as I can get!
 As an upgrade from an earlier Canon model (e.g. 40D), I'd say it would definitely be worthwhile in terms of the extra pixels and of course the micro AF capability, more of which in the 50D review below.
+It does of course depend on your willingness to pay extra for the best!

 EOS 50D Review